AdvanceHD/RandomTeamPicker/README.md

 # Requirements
 Requires Java 8 or newer.

-# License
+# Licensing
-This project is licensed under the GNU General Public License v3.0
+This project is licensed under the MIT License.

 Permissions:

 - Commercial use
 - Modification
 - Distribution
-- Patent use
 - Private use

 Conditions:

 - License and copyright notice
-- State changes
-- Disclose source
-- Same license